-Setting insurance requirements for independent contractors can be a tricky line to walk.
+Setting insurance requirements for independent contractors can be a tricky line to walk, and cyber insurance is one to consider.
 On the one hand, setting the requirements too low leaves you vulnerable to damages and lawsuits.
 On the other hand, setting them too high can cause premiums to skyrocket, which deters top independent talent from working with you at all.
 As a general base, most independent contractors are required to have general liability insurance, professional liability insurance, or both.
 These two coverages protect your company against physical harm caused by the independent contractor, as well as intangible damages caused by errors in their work.
 What they don’t protect is data.

 “Cyber Insurance” may sound like something that only IT professionals would need, but it’s actually a relevant protection for most industries.
 These days, the chances that you use a computer or interact with sensitive personal information are pretty high.
 Whether this data is encoded deep within your computer or is handwritten in a notebook, Cyber Protection takes the liability off of your hands should anything happen to it.
 While cyber protection won’t be necessary for every independent professional, it’s worth taking a deeper look at what it covers, and whether you should require it in your next contract.